hdgarrood/purescript-numeric-hierarchy-guide/polynomials.rst

 for example, the degree of :math:`5x^2 + 2x + 4` is :math:`2`, and the degree
 of :math:`x^3 + 1` is :math:`3`.

-Polynomial addition and multiplication works how you would expect.
+Polynomial addition and multiplication both work how you would expect.
 To add two polynomials together, we simply add together the coefficients of matching pairs of terms.
 So for example, we add together the coefficients of :math:`x` to obtain the coefficient of :math:`x` in the result, we add the coefficients of :math:`x^2` to obtain the coefficient of :math:`x^2` in the result, and so on.
 For example:

 .. math::
   (5x^2 + 2x + 4) + (3x + 2)